renzynx/bliss/README.md

+# Features

+- Invite only registration or disable registration completely.
+- Upload files, images, and videos.
+- Manage users, roles.
+- Limit user quota.
+- Discord Embed customizer.
+- Download and delete files.
+- File preview.
+- Downloadable upload config for ShareX, Flameshot.
+- A view page for each file.
+- S3 support (AWS, DigitalOcean, etc.).
+- Easy installation with docker.
+- Easy to use admin panel.

 # Installing

 This guide assumes you have a domain name and a server and have basic knowledge of how to use linux.